-- 1) To develop the check list for the assessment of teaching skill. - 2) To study the impact Group Clinical Supervision Model on teaching skills among the inservice teachers graduates and post graduates.
+- 1) To develop the check list for the assessment of teaching skill. - 2) To study the impact Group Clinical Supervision Model on teaching skills among the inservice teachers having 0-5 years of teaching experience and 6-10 years of teaching experience.

-Hypotheses
+.Hypotheses